theforeman/foreman_remote_execution/doc/source/design/index.md

 1. given I've permissions to assign other user permissions
 1. and user A can view all hosts and job templates
+1. and user A can create job invocations
 1. when I grant user A execution permission on resource JobTask
 1. and I set related filter condition to "host_name = B and job_name = package_install"
-1. and user A invokes package install execution
+1. and user A invokes package install execution on hosts B and C
-1. then the job gets executed successfully
+1. then the job gets executed successfully on host B
+1. and job execution will fail on host C

 **User can set effective user**

 1. given the provider of job template supports changing effective user
 1. when user invokes a job
 1. then he can set effective user under which command is executed on target host

+**User can disallow running command as different effective user**

+1. given I've permissions to assign other user permissions
+1. and user A can view all hosts and job templates
+1. and user A can create job invocations
+1. when I grant user A execution permission on resource JobTask
+1. and I set related filter condition to "effective_user = user_a"
+1. and user A invokes job execution with effective user set to different user (e.g. root)
+1. then the job execution fails

 New permissions introduced
 --------------------------